Fasting, Feasting: Plot summary

-We meet many interesting characters through her; Ramu-Bhai is a traveling bon viveur who tries to show Uma a good time.
+Rather a series of events from life than a complexly plotted work, the story follows Uma and Arun as they engage with family and strangers and the intricacy of day-to-day living.
+Ramu-Bhai is a traveling bon viveur who tries to show Uma a good time.
 He is banished by her parents.
 Another character is the religious Mira Masi who tells Uma all the tales of Krishna and takes her to the ashram allowing her to escape her mother's domination for a time.